 5.1 Plane Waves and the Helmholtz Equation

 As we have seen previously, an arbitrary function may often be constructed from a sum or integral of harmonic functions (plane waves) of different frequencies and complex amplitudes.
-This principle extends to multiple dimensions: an arbitrary spatial function
+This principle extends to multiple dimensions: an arbitrary spatial function , representing for instance a field distribution in a plane, may be constructed as a superposition of harmonic functions with different spatial frequencies () and complex amplitudes:

 As described in more detail here, a linear system is characterised by its impulse response or, equivalently, by its response to a harmonic function (its transfer function).